 Some of the more unique soul patch styles cannot be created without a shaping tool.
 But generally speaking, almost all of them are very easy to make and are as big as a post stamp.

-Due to the minimalist nature of the soul patch, it comes with many unexpected benefits.
+Due to the minimalist nature, it comes with many unexpected benefits.
 What characterizes the soul patch is that it is very easy to create and everyone who can grow a beard can also grow a soul patch.